symanto-research/symanto-docs/source/index.html.md

 We have language binding in Shell.
 You can view code examples in the dark area to the right.

 # Authentication

-> To authorize, you need an api key. to create one visit this link:

 > Make sure to replace `opensesame` with your API key.